 To inquire about booking this room please fill out the Facility Use Request Form, sign and initial it, and scan it along with the Room Set Up Form to email@example.com You may wish to email ahead for availability (please email time/date requested, your name, number of people expected, and the purpose of the meeting).

 A/V Specs for the room can be found here.

 If your event does not meet the criteria of the Community Meeting Room (open to the public and arts+culture/educational in nature), some other possible free or for a charge spaces may be available via www.spacefinderla.com, www.visitwesthollywood.com, or through Plummer/West Hollywood Park.

 Our policy is that users of the community meeting room for rental meetings not use the Library Parking structure.
 Your guests would park in the Public/Park parking structure across the alley.
 If you wish to prepay for parking validations for you guests you should email firstname.lastname@example.org with the exact number of vaildations you would need, the date and the time.
 You can see the offical parking rates here: http://www.weho.org/city-hall/city-departments/public-works/parking-services/parking-structure-city-lot-directory/west-hollywood-park-municipal-parking-structure-ii

 You are allowed to have food and non-alcoholic beverages in the Community Meeting Room.
-Jones Coffee Shop in the Library complex has wonderful coffee, pastries and light fare and we recommend that you check with them for your catering needs by calling them at (310) 694-4984, however you are welcome to use any caterer for your event without restriction.
+Longshot Coffee in the Library complex is our prefferred vendor for your catering needs at the Library, however you are welcome to use any caterer for your event without restriction.
 The serving tables for your food must be placed along the uncarpeted area of the room near the window to reduce risk of spillage, and you are responsible for any damages to the room.

 Layouts and Photos: